DegenGenZ/JavsaScript-Projects/counter-app/readme.md

-## A basic Counter app
+## A basic Counter App

-Decrease,reset and increase.

-Next feature would increment setting from 5+ to 10+ when enabled with a slider or something.
+Features

+Increment or decrement from set values in the select box.

+The text colors change when negative to red and green when positive, reseting changes the value to zero and turns the color to white.